sbusso/scrapework/README.md

 # Scrapework

 Scrapework is a simple and opiniatated scraping framework inspired by Scrapy.
-It's designed for simple tasks and management, allowing you to focus on the scraping logic and not on the boilerplate code.
+It's designed for simple tasks and easy management, allowing you to focus on the scraping logic and not on the boilerplate code.

 - No CLI
-- No twisted / async
+- No twisted framework
-- Respectful and slow for websites
+- Designed for in-process usage

 ## Getting Started

 ### Installation

-First, clone the repository and install the dependencies:
+First, clone the repository or install as a dependencies:

 ```sh
 poetry add scrapework